7-day-stone/AlphaCAM-Training-GitBook/2. Creating The Cut File/A. Cleaning Up The Template File.md

 Start by unhiding the layer that the templator's dimensions are in, and delete them all.
 We will not ever be using the templator's dimensions, they are only for the templator to use to confirm their template is correct on site.

 ![Deleting Template Dimensions](../images/deletetemplatedims.gif)

+After dimensions are deleted, unhide the gray layer and delete any lines that are in the gray layer.

+Once deleted, we can begin defining our construction(reference) lines.
+These lines will not be seen by the machines and will only be used in our cover sheet file.
+We use reference lines as points of measure, visual guidance, and for placing our CNC toolpaths in when creating our cover sheet file